Electrochemical Society: History

 Thomas A. Edison joined the Society in 1903 and enjoyed membership for 28 years.
-In 1965, Moore’s law forever changed the world of technology.
-That seminal prediction developed its roots within the Society.
+In 1965, Gordon Moore's seminal prediction, Moore's Law, developed its roots within the Society.
 ECS has included numerous Nobel laureates among its members, most recently the three co-winners of the 2019 Nobel Prize in Chemistry.
 John B. Goodenough, M. Stanley Whittingham, and Akira Yoshino shared the prize “for the development of lithium-ion batteries.”

-For a more complete history of ECS, please consult The Electrochemical Society: The First Hundred Years, 1902 – 2002.

-ECS alignment groups

-The Society’s alignment groups includes divisions, sections, and student chapters that represent the wide range of interests of the electrochemical and solid state science and technology community.